How to Create a Rideshare App for Your Offline Business

 Basic features for a rideshare app

-Your app’s list of features is the first huge factor that influences the cost of development.
+Your app’s list of features is the first huge factor influencing the development cost.
 A ridesharing service’s key functionality is to connect riders with drivers.
-And that functionality has to be executed through two separate applications – one for the rider and another one for the driver – along with a dispatch system in the form of an admin panel.
+And that functionality has to be executed through two separate applications – one for the rider and another for the driver – along with a dispatch system in the form of an admin panel.

 While basic features may vary, an MVP’s technology stack should include the following: